Cross stitching is a relaxing and inexpensive hobby. It’s easy for beginners to learn; I’ll show you how.

 There are many free sewing patterns available online, and your local library probably has several books as well.
 I got this pattern from DeviantArt.com, created by the user Makibird-stitching.
 She has lots of great designs so be sure to check it out.

 You can also create your own patterns, by printing off cross stitch graph paper, and coloring the squares to create your design.
 Additionally, there are some websites that allow you to upload an image and it will create a design for you.
-Or, print my “Shh” design by clicking on the link above the supply box.
+Or, print my “Shh” design and my “Introvert” design by clicking on the link above the supply box.

 |Shh cross stitch pattern|

 Let’s start by placing our fabric in the hoop.
 Separate the hoop pieces and center your fabric over the smaller hoop.
 Loosen the screw on the larger hoop, and place on top, sandwiching the fabric between the two hoops.
 Adjust as needed until the the weave of the fabric is straight, and the screw is centered at the top.Tighten the screw, then tug the fabric on all sides.
 Tighten again.
 Repeat until the fabric is held completely taut within the hoop.

 Starting Your Stitches

 Thread your needle with floss.
 I like to use a 3 or 4 strand weight for most of my stitching.
 It’s best to refrain from making knots in your thread, as it will keep your finished piece from lying flat.
 Instead, poke the needed up from behind, and hold the tail end of the thread in place while pulling the needle to the front.
 Still holding onto the tail, poke down from the front of the fabric.
 Then, poke up and pause, creating a loop.
 Feed the tail of the thread through this loop, then finish tugging the needle to pin the tail beneath the stitch.
 You’ll want to continue to anchor the tail by pinning it beneath 3 more stitches.
 Then, cut off any excess tail thread.